 Setting up Schoology with Learning.com

-Schoology integrates the Learning.com Platform with Schoology LMS.
-Importing Learning.com’s Thin Common Cartridge file allows Schoology teachers and students to seamlessly access Learning.com content.
-The steps below can be completed by individual teachers in their classes.
-An administrator can also create tools and classes for an entire district.
+Schoology integrates with Learning.com content within the Schoology LMS.
+Importing Learning.com’s Thin Common Cartridge file allows Schoology teachers and students to seamlessly access Learning.com content inside their Schoology class.
+The steps below can be completed by individual teachers creating a class.
+An administrator can also create these tools for the district.

 Importing Thin Common Cartridge files

-Bulk distribution of curriculum through Thin Common Cartridge is used to distribute content that has been arranged in a sequence.
-EasyTech Flex or Custom Curriculum sequences can be exported for use in Schoology.
+Thin Common Cartridge files are used to distribute content and content sequences.
+EasyTech Flex or Custom Curriculum sequences can be exported from Learning.com for use in Schoology.

 Export a Common Cartridge file from Custom Curriculum